 A scholar who violates the Scholar Code of Conduct may be given reflection for one or more days at TLA's discretion.
-Reflection must be served the day it is issued in its entirety.
-Failure to serve reflection, in whole or in part, may result in a suspension.
+Reflection is not considered a suspension as it is held during a short, specified time and may involve tasks such as researching topics, considering impact to self or larger school community, and/or restorative writings or conversations.
+Reflection must be served and/or begin the day it is issued.
+Failure to serve reflection, in whole or in part, may result in missed school time until reflection is completed or a suspension.